jpweber/jpweber.io/content/blog/a-look-at-tokenrequest-api.md

 5. API responds with validation data about the request token.
 6. If token is valid `token-server` responds to `token-client` with request payload.

-Full manifests and example code can be found at [https://github.com/jpweber/tokenrequest-demo](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection)
+Full manifests and example code can be found at [https://github.com/jpweber/tokenrequest-demo](https://github.com/jpweber/tokenrequest-demo)

 For the `token-client` service there are two things that will be unique from a normal deployment.
 It needs to have a service account, this cannot work with the `default` service account.
-Token volume project also needs to be configured.
+Token volume projection also needs to be configured.

 ### Token-Client Service Account